wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/mobile-services/partner-sencha-mobile-services-get-started.md

 ##Create a TodoItems Table

-Once you have created your mobile service, you can follow an easy quickstart in the Management Portal to create a new database table for use in your mobile service.
+Once you have created your mobile service, you can follow an easy quickstart in the Azure Management Portal to create a new database table for use in your mobile service.

-1. In the Management Portal, click **Mobile Services**, and then click the mobile service that you just created.
+1. In the [Azure Management Portal], click **Mobile Services**, and then click the mobile service that you just created.

 2. In the quickstart tab, click **HTML** under **Choose platform** and expand **Create a new HTML app**.